KAI KF-21 Boramae: Indonesia

-In 2016, Indonesia agrees to contribute approximately $1.25 billion (1.7 trillion won), representing 20% of the KF-21 development costs.
+In 2016, Indonesia agreed to contribute approximately $1.25 billion (1.7 trillion won), representing 20% of the KF-21 development costs.
 2017 was the last year Indonesia made a payment for several years.
 From January 2019 to November 2022, payments are halted by Indonesia.
 In November 2022, a payment is resumed.

 In February 2023, another payment is made.
 At this point, reports state Indonesia still owes more than 1.1 trillion won, having paid only 280 billion won.
-In June 2023, Indonesia fails to provide a payment schedule as promised.
-In October 2023, Indonesia fails again to provide a payment schedule.
+In June 2023, Indonesia failed to provide a payment schedule as promised.
+In October 2023, Indonesia failed again to provide a payment schedule.

-In August 2024, South Korea agrees to reduce Indonesia's financial contribution to 600 billion won (about $443 million) due to its persistent payment difficulties.
+In August 2024, South Korea agreed to reduce Indonesia's financial contribution to 600 billion won (about $443 million) due to its persistent payment difficulties.
 On 10 June 2025, South Korea and Indonesia finalized an agreement that revised Indonesia's financial contribution to the KF-21 project.
 Out of the total project cost of 8.1 trillion won (approximately $5.9 billion), the updated contract reduces Indonesia's share from 1.6 trillion won (approximately $1.168 billion, or 20% of the total) to 600 billion won (approximately $438 million, or 7.4%).
-The agreement reaffirms Indonesia’s planned purchase of 48 aircraft and the continued participation of PT DI in their production.
+The agreement reaffirmed Indonesia's planned purchase of 48 aircraft and the continued participation of PT DI in their production.

+In January 2026, Janes reported that Indonesia is interested in purchasing sixteen KF-21 Block II.

+The Indonesian Government has officially ended its role as a co-development partner in the KF-21 Boramae fighter aircraft programme with South Korea.
+Instead of participating in joint production, Indonesia will now acquire the aircraft through a direct procurement arrangement.
+Previously, on 25 June 2026, Indonesia fulfilled its revised financial commitment by paying 600 billion won (approximately IDR 6.9 trillion).

 Malaysia

-The Royal Malaysian Air Force (RMAF) is reportedly considering Russia's Sukhoi Su-57 (NATO: Felon) and South Korea's Korea Aerospace Industries (KAI) KF-21 Boramae for its Multi-Role Combat Aircraft (MRCA) program.
-On 17–18 February 2025, Royal Malaysian Air Force (RMAF) Chief of Air Force, General Tan Sri Dato' Sri Mohd Asghar Khan Goriman Khan, visited Korea Aerospace Industries (KAI) in South Korea.
-During the visit, he inspected the FA-50 production line.
-He also examined KAI’s latest development, the KF-21 Boramae.
+The Royal Malaysian Air Force (RMAF) is reportedly considering Russia's Sukhoi Su-57 (NATO: Felon) and the KF-21 Boramae for its Multi-Role Combat Aircraft (MRCA) program.

+On 17–18 February 2025, RMAF Chief of Air Force, General Tan Sri Dato' Sri Mohd Asghar Khan Goriman Khan, visited KAI in South Korea.
+During the visit, he inspected the FA-50 production line and the KF-21 Boramae.

 Peru

-Aiming for Peru's fighter jet contract, South Korea's Korea Aerospace Industries (KAI) signed a Memorandum of Understanding (MoU) with the Peruvian Air Force Maintenance Service (SEMAN) to manufacture KF-21 'Boramae’ fighter jet components in Peru.
+Aiming for Peru's fighter jet contract, KAI signed a Memorandum of Understanding (MoU) with the Peruvian Air Force Maintenance Service (SEMAN) to manufacture KF-21 'Boramae' fighter jet components in Peru.